Logic-gate/sfos-jp2-camera2-bridge/README.md

-The project haa been incorporated into [RWAfish](https://github.com/Logic-gate/RAWfish)
+The project has been incorporated into [RWAfish](https://github.com/Logic-gate/RAWfish)